MicrosoftDocs/msteams-docs/msteams-platform/graph-api/rsc/resource-specific-consent.md

 The default value of the property `isChatResourceSpecificConsentEnabled` is based on whether [user consent settings](/azure/active-directory/manage-apps/configure-user-consent?tabs=azure-portal) is turned on or off in the tenant when RSC for chats is first used.
 This can be the first time retrieving [teamsAppSettings](/graph/api/teamsappsettings-get) or installing a Teams app with RSC permissions in a chat or meeting.

 > [!NOTE]
-> Admin control will be added to allow or block RSC consent settings per app based on the sensitivity of the data being accessed instead of the current single master switch that enables or disables consent settings for app-only RSC permissions for all apps in the tenant.
+> Admin control will be added to allow or block RSC consent settings based on the sensitivity of the data accessed.
+It isn't based on the single master switch that enables or disables consent settings for app RSC permissions for all apps in the tenant.

 <br>
 </details>